dmanish/pub-sub-consumer/README.md

 We understand that you have other responsibilities, so if you think you’ll need more than 5 business days, just let us know when you expect to send a reply.

 Please don’t hesitate to ask any follow-up questions for clarification.

+# how to run
+Censys Scan Data Processor (Go)
+This Go application processes simulated scan results from a Google Pub/Sub emulator, maintaining an up-to-date record of unique (ip, port, service) combinations in an SQLite database.

+How to Use in GitHub Codespaces
+Follow these steps to run the data processor and verify its functionality within a GitHub Codespace.

+1. Codespace Setup
+Fork this repository (dmanish/mini-scan-base) on GitHub.

+Create a Codespace from your forked repository.

+Navigate to the processor/ directory within your Codespace.
+Your Go application code should already be present here.

+Initialize Go module and download dependencies in the processor/ directory:

+cd processor
+go mod tidy

+2. Start the Pub/Sub Emulator and Scanner
+Open a new terminal in your Codespace (Terminal > New Terminal).

+Navigate to the root of the mini-scan-base repository (e.g., /workspaces/mini-scan-base).

+Start the Docker Compose services:

+docker compose up

+This will spin up the Pub/Sub emulator and the scanner, which will begin publishing messages.
+Keep this terminal running.

+3. Run the Go Data Processor
+Go back to your first terminal (or open another new one).

+Navigate to your Go application directory:

+cd processor

+Set the Pub/Sub emulator host environment variable:

+export PUBSUB_EMULATOR_HOST="localhost:8085"

+(Codespaces automatically handles port forwarding for Docker services.)

+Run your Go application:

+go run main.go

+You should see logs indicating that the processor is starting, connecting to Pub/Sub, and processing messages.
+The retry mechanism will wait for the scan-sub subscription to become available.